processing/art-plus-code/_curriculum/02-01-Intro.md

 In [parameterized design](https://formandcode.com/code-examples/parameterize-chair), you are a conductor rather than an individual musician.
 Instead of producing a single design where you have to draw out all the details step by step, you are using code to create a set of parameters that generate a variety of results.

-For this topic, you will create a mask generator using customized variables and the random() function.
+The kabuki theater in Japan uses highly expressive masks to illustrate different roles in the society.
+For this topic, you will reflect on your own background and design a mask generator using customized variables and the random() function.
 Plug the maximum/minimum values into the random() for each mask feature.
 The mask generator will create multiple variations of the mask through mouse or keyboard interactions.
 Test, iterate, and refine the parameters, paying close attention to details.

 ## Premise
 Build a simple generator that makes multiple variations of the same mask.